This article is currently under construction and is being expanded on a regular basis. |

 Make sure that the file is executable on the host.

-In line with the initial considerations, logwatch does not monitor anything without configuration.
-Therefore, after installing the agent plugin, it is essential to create a configuration file for the monitored host.
+In line with the initial considerations, logwatch will not monitor anything without being configured.
+Therefore, after installing the agent plug-in, it is essential to create a configuration file for the host to be monitored.

 Configuration via the Agent Bakery